ModerRAS/ModerRAS.github.io/_posts/2017-05-29-Clone-failed-Could-not-read-from-remote-repository-when-Idea-using-GitHub.md

+---
+layout: post
+title: Clone failed Could not read from remote repository when Idea using GitHub
+date: 2017-05-29 12:00:00 +08:00
+---

 # How to use GitHub in Idea

 Today I try to use GitHub in Idea, and I Configure the option.
 But I find some error here.